tmedgar/dsbook-exercises/README.md

 # dsbook-exercises

-Exercises for Rafael A. Irizarry's Introduction to Data Science
+R code for the exercises found in Rafael A. Irizarry's [Introduction to Data Science](https://rafalab.github.io/dsbook/).